Voting and Election Related Web Sites

 Libertarian Party of Virginia contains contact information, news, an events calendar, how to contribute and/or become a member.

-Republican State Central Committee in Virginia This site provides you with news, contacts, how to volunteer and/or register.
+Republican Party of Virginia This site provides you with news, contacts, how to volunteer and/or register.

 Talking Points Memo is a political blog with links to a 24 hour updated tracker of all the political polls in the country.
 See how Connecticut officials are faring in the latest polls.